github-samples/managing-work/docs/6-LinkingIssuesToCode.md

   - Click on the green **Commit changes...** button near the top-right of the page.
   - In the "Extended description" textarea, type `Fixes `; there are [multiple keywords](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/using-keywords-in-issues-and-pull-requests) that can be used to link issues to code changes.
   - The **#** key is used to bring up issue reference.
 Press **#** and review the list of issues.
 Even if you see your issue, continue to the next step.
-  - You could type the issue number directly, reference an issue in a differnt repo, or type text to filter the issue list.
+  - You could type the issue number directly, reference an issue in a different repo, or type text to filter the issue list.
 Complete typing "README" so that the list filters to show your issue (i.e., `Fixes #README`).
   - Click on the bug issue to complete the linkage; it will insert the issue number for you.
   - ***IMPORTANT:*** Change the radio button on the bottom of the form to select "Create a **new branch**..."; you can accept the default branch name or enter a different name if you'd like.
   - Click the **Propose changes** button.